 \end{enumerate} \end{enumerate} \end{definition}

 \begin{notation} We may write $\mu$ instead $(\mu,\mu)$ and may omit it if $\mu = \aleph_0$. \end{notation}

-\begin{remark} \mn \begin{enumerate} \item The $x$ can be omitted (and we get equivalent definition using a bigger $\chi^*$) but in using the definition, with $x$ it is more natural: we construct something from a sequence of $I$'s, we would like to show that there are no objects such that ... and $x$ will be such undesirable object in a proof by contradiction \sn \item We can also omit $<^*_\kappa$ at the price of increasing $\chi^*$. \end{enumerate} \end{remark}
+\begin{remark} \mn \begin{enumerate} \item In Definition \ref{7.1} the ``and $x \in \cH(\chi^{\ast})$'' and ``and $x$'' in clause (iii) can be omitted (and we get equivalent definition using a bigger $\chi^*$).
+However, in using the definition, with $x$ it is more natural: we construct something from a sequence of $I$'s, we would like to show that ``there are no objects such that...'' and $x$ will be such an undesirable object in a proof by contradiction.